Climate of Hawaii: Precipitation

 Hawaiʻi differs from many tropical locations with pronounced wet and dry seasons, in that the wet season coincides with the winter months (rather than the summer months more typical of other places in the tropics).
 For instance, Honolulu's Köppen climate classification is the rare As wet-winter subcategory of the tropical wet and dry climate type.

+Overall with climate change, Hawaiʻi is getting drier.
 Major storms occur most frequently in October through March.
 There may be as many as six or seven major storm events in a year.
 Such storms bring heavy rains and can be accompanied by strong local winds.
 The storms may be associated with the passage of a cold front, the leading edge of a mass of relatively cool air that is moving from west to east or from northwest to southeast.

 Annual mean rainfall ranges from 188 mm on the summit of Mauna Kea to 10271 mm in Big Bog.
 Windward slopes have greater rainfall than leeward lowlands and tall mountains.

 On windward coasts, many brief showers are common, not one of which is heavy enough to produce more than 0.01 in of rain.
 The usual run of trade wind weather yields many light showers in the lowlands, whereas torrential rains are associated with a sudden surge in the trade winds or with a major storm.
 Hāna has had as much as 28 in of rain in a single 24-hour period.

 Severe thunderstorms, as defined by the National Weather Service (NWS) as tornadoes, hail 1 in or larger, and/or convective winds of at least 58 mph occur but are relatively uncommon.
 Nontornadic waterspouts are more common than tornadoes produced by supercells, which produce stronger, longer lasting tornadoes, especially with respect to inland areas, and also produce the largest hail, such as the 2012 Hawaiʻi hailstorm.
 An annual average of approximately one tornado, either emanating from supercells or by other processes, occurs.

 Kona storms are features of the winter season.
 The name comes from winds out of the "kona" or usually leeward direction.
 Rainfall in a well-developed Kona storm is widespread and more prolonged than in the usual cold-front storm.
 Kona storm rains are usually most intense in an arc, extending from south to east of the storm and well in advance of its center.
 Kona rains last from several hours to several days.
 The rains may continue steadily, but the longer lasting ones are characteristically interrupted by intervals of lighter rain or partial clearing, as well as by intense showers superimposed on the more moderate continuous, steady rain.
 An entire winter may pass without a single well-developed Kona storm.
 More often there are one or two such storms a year; sometimes four or five.